caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 # Software versions

-This book was rendered from the source code on Jan 23, 2023 at 09:52:54 PM with the following R package versions.
+This book was rendered from the source code on Sep 12, 2024 at 01:53:32 PM with the following R package versions.

 ```
 R version 4.2.2 (2022-10-31)
 Platform: x86_64-pc-linux-gnu (64-bit)
-Running under: Ubuntu 22.04.1 LTS
+Running under: Ubuntu 22.04.4 LTS

 Matrix products: default
 BLAS:   /usr/lib/x86_64-linux-gnu/openblas-pthread/libblas.so.3